-- (2) Election of Officers - (3) Public Hearing of ZO 24-01, , City of Cannon Beach request for a text amendment to Municipal Code Chapter 17, Zoning
+(4) Public Hearing of ZO 24-01, the City of Cannon Beach request for a text amendment to Municipal Code to Chapter 17, Zoning.

 ZO 24-01, City of Cannon Beach request for a text amendment to Municipal Code Chapter 17, Zoning.
+The request is for a general reorganization of the zoning ordinance and combination with chapter 16, subdivisions.
 The text amendment request will be reviewed against the criteria of the Municipal Code 17.86.070(A) Amendments, Criteria and the statewide planning goals.